nlizmi/cs4414-hw1/README.md

 ## Build k-d Tree

-A **k-d tree** (short for *k*-dimensional tree) is a generalization of a binary search tree that organizes points in $d$-dimensional space.
+A **k-d tree** (short for *k*-dimensional tree) is a generalization of a binary search tree that organizes points in $k$-dimensional space.
 Like the 1D case, the idea is to recursively partition the space, but instead of splitting the number line, each node splits the space with a **hyperplane** (e.g., a vertical or horizontal line in 2D).
 This recursively divides the space into regions, like slicing a cake repeatedly along different planes.

 ### Key Differences from 1D